"Wabi is to be satisfied with a little hut, a room of two or three tatami mats, like the log cabin of Thoreau."

 These simple structures reflect a desire on the part of many to identify and seek out creative ways to both resolve the conflicts of living in the daily world, and their undeniable connection to other places and other times.
 The positive response by the public and the professional publications and awards validate his initial intentions.
 While Poss’ architectural skills were honed through education and practice, his desire to create meaningful spaces comes from a deeper, personal source.
 The collective body of work expresses these values to his patrons, his students, and the public, through the mute but materially rich medium of architecture.

 Jeffery S Poss Architect has designed and completed award-winning proposals for residences, interiors, memorials, pavilions, and most recently, flat-pac and ecological architecture.
 His commissioned and competition work has been published in numerous journals and magazines in print and online.
 As a result of this recognition, he was elected to the College of Fellows of the American Institute of Architects in 2010.

 Poss received his Master of Architecture from the university in 1980.
 The following year, his successful design competition resulted in Poss winning the Lloyd Warren Travelling Fellowship.
 In the years following he practiced with Skidmore Owings and Merrill, Kevin Roche John Dinkeloo & Associates, and Tai Soo Kim Partners.
 In 1989 he returned to Urbana-Champaign to begin teaching and practicing architecture.
 Studio teaching focused on the development of concept, materials, and detail into architectural design, including design-build structures, furniture design, and the exploration of whole-to-part relationships in architecture, for which he received the AIA Education Honors Award.
 In 2014 he founded the detail+FABRICATION Program Area in the Illinois School of Architecture.
 From 2017 until 2019 Poss served as the Interim Director of the Illinois School of Architecture.

-He is currently an Emeritus Professor at the University of Illinois.
+In 2019 Poss was awarded the position of Professor Emeritus at the University of Illinois.